ToyosiAk/Quantium_Job_Sim/README.md

 This is a job simulation curated to gain experience on real life work problems by quantium and my attempt at solving it.
 ## Task Overview
-What I'll learn:
+Aim:
-   - Understand how to examine and clean transaction and customer data.
+   - Understanding how to examine and clean transaction and customer data.
-   - Learn to identify customer segments based on purchasing behavior.
+   - Learning to identify customer segments based on purchasing behavior.
-   - Gain experience in creating charts and graphs to present data insights.
+   - Gaining experience in creating charts and graphs to present data insights.
-   - Learn how to derive commercial recommendations from data analysis.
+   - Learning how to derive commercial recommendations from data analysis.

 What I'll do:
    - Analyze transaction and customer data to identify trends and inconsistencies.